 When using the GCR unsolicited retry retransmission policy for a group address, the AP or mesh STA may retransmit an MPDU to increase the probability of correct reception at the STAs that are listening to this group address (i.e., the group address is in their dot11GroupAddressTable).
 The set of MPDUs that may be retransmitted is dependent upon whether Block Ack agreements are active with the STAs that are listening to this group address, and is defined in 11.22.15.aa2.6.
 How an AP or a mesh STA chooses which MPDUs to retransmit is an implementation decision and beyond the scope of this standard.

 A protective mechanism (such as a mechanism described in 9.22) should be used to reduce the probability of other STAs transmitting during the GCR TXOP.
+When using a protection mechanism that requires a response from another STA, the AP should select a STA that is a member of the GCR group. (#3060)

 The TXOP initiation rules defined in 9.19.2.2 (EDCA TXOPs) and 9.19.3.3 (TXOP structure and timing) shall be used for initiating a GCR TXOP.
 The duration of a GCR TXOP shall be subject to the TXOP limits defined in 9.19.2.2.